spotfiresoftware/tibco-streaming-samples/java/README.md

 # Java

-How to invoke Java from TIBCO&reg; Streaming 11.0.1 projects.
+How to invoke Java from Spotfire&reg; Streaming 11.0.1 projects.

 Samples :